adamjberg/devtails.xyz/_drafts/randy/2022-07-17-10-second-video.md

 While creating (and recreating) the short banner animation accompanying the story on [last week's post](https://devtails.xyz/@randy/car-trek-technology), my significantly better half asked how much time was left before I was done.
 Other chores beckoned.

 As I had finally just settled on the final concept while tinkering on the timeline, I could only reply with a feeble "few more hours."
-How can I justify to anyone that it takes that long to punt out a 10-second video program?
+How can I justify to anyone that it takes so long to punt out a 10-second video program?

 Son Adam recently wrote an article on the tribulations of coding a big project: [3 Lines of Code Shouldn't Take All Day](https://devtails.xyz/3-lines-of-code-shouldnt-take-all-day).
 Limiting software development processes impeded progress, and he was having none of it.